hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 # HotRod Roadmap

 The following list of versions includes a planned list of features that could be included in future versions of HotRod.
 Over time they will be assessed and may be included or not in the versions mentioned below.

 **Note**: These version numbers and features are non-binding and are subject to change without notice.

 Version 4.7:

-- Enhanced UPDATE statement in LiveSQL.
+- Enhanced UPDATE statement forms in LiveSQL.

 Version 4.8:

-- Enhanced DELETE statement in LiveSQL.
+- Enhanced DELETE statement forms in LiveSQL.

 Version 4.9:

+- LiveSQL Inline Subqueries.

+Version 4.10:

+- LiveSQL Limiting with ties.

+Version 4.11:

+- LiveSQL Regular Expressions.

+Version 4.12:

 - LiveSQL's MERGE (UPSERT) statement.

-Version 4.10:

-- LiveSQL Inline Subqueries.

 Version 5.0: